 Bolton has municipal water utility service (Public Water Supply ID#: NY5600101).
-As shown on Map xxx: Transportation & Infrastructure, it serves the Bolton Landing Hamlet and roughly 715 properties in broad swaths on either side of Lake Shore Dr (a total of 1,061 individual service connections are managed using water meters).
-There is one district and regulations are in Town Ordinance #39.
+As shown on Map 8: Transportation & Infrastructure Inset, it serves the Bolton Landing Hamlet and roughly 715 properties in broad swaths on either side of Lake Shore Dr. (a total of 1,061 individual service connections are managed using water meters).